 • Focus on experiences and qualifications.
 Highlight past accomplishments and the experiences that demonstrate you are perfect for the job.

 • Use a professional tone.
-Your cover letter should sound friendly yet professional; avoid using overly casual language or slang.
+Your pharmacist resume cover letter should sound friendly yet professional; avoid using overly casual language or slang.

 • Keep it concise.
 A cover letter must not exceed one page in length.